Asset allocation matters

 Why is the asset allocation decision so important?

-Having clearly defined your target return and your willingness and ability to tolerate risk, what now?
-While the exact figure is debatable and depends on your point of view, it is widely believed that at least 80 per cent of your portfolio returns can be attributed to the portfolio’s asset allocation and therefore determining what proportion of your wealth is invested into each asset class is crucial.
-The dominance of the asset allocation decision relative to individual stock selection is based on the fact that different asset classes are not perfectly correlated, i.e. their performance does not move up or down by the same amount and at the same time.
-Consequently, a portfolio benefits from investing across different asset classes and through diversification within asset classes, an investor can optimise the portfolio’s risk-adjusted returns.
+Having clearly defined a target return and the willingness and ability to tolerate risk, what now?
+While the exact figure is debatable, it is widely believed that at least 80% of portfolio returns may be attributed to the portfolio’s asset allocation.
+Hence, determining what weight is allocated to each asset class is crucial.
+The dominance of the asset allocation decision relative to individual stock selection comes from the fact that different asset classes are not perfectly correlated i.e. their performance does not move up or down by the same amount and at the same time.
+Consequently, a portfolio benefits from investing across different asset classes, and through diversification within asset classes, an investor can optimise the portfolio’s risk-adjusted returns.

-With all this talk of lowering risk, it is important to remember that a portfolio would also suffer from not taking enough risk.
-Building an efficient portfolio (minimising the risk for a given expected return) is very important, but so is investing in sufficient risky assets because, if the time horizon is long enough, then taking risk should pay off.
+Underinvesting hurts, even more so in a negative rate environment like the one we have today where cash has become a negative contributor to performance.
+Building an efficient portfolio (minimising the risk for a given expected return) is very important, but so is being invested sufficiently in risky assets because if the time horizon is long enough, then taking risk should pay off.

-The aim is to select a combination of investments that has the highest likelihood of enabling you to meet your financial goals, while not exceeding the level of risk that you feel comfortable with.
+The aim of a proper asset allocation is to select a combination of investments that has the highest likelihood of enabling us to meet our financial goals, while not exceeding the level of risk that we feel comfortable with.
 Investors should also be very mindful of the cost of underinvesting.
-Diversification is key and it is also vital to remain disciplined and regularly rebalance the portfolio in order to ensure that the asset allocation stays broadly in line with the defined target allocation.
+Whilst diversification is key, it is also vital to remain disciplined and regularly rebalance the portfolio in order to ensure that the asset allocation serves the investment objectives.